The picture shows a handshake.

-How green leases support sustainable property management
+How green leases promote sustainable real estate management

-The Green Lease Agreement for Germany
+Green leases for Germany

-Johannes HermannsManaging Director Real Estate Management
+Johannes Hermanns Managing Director Real Estate Management

-Green Leases in practice: Uniform standards for greater sustainability
+Green leases in practice: Uniform standards for greater sustainability

 The German Property Federation (ZIA) has provided a recognised definition for this purpose: